clombarte/GravityKata/README.md

 ------

 1. The grid must be of 3 rows and 5 columns
-2. Block invalid input simulation data
+2. Block invalid input simulation data (you can be as strict as you want)
-3. Provide coordinates to push a block (only from the left)
+3. Provide coordinates to push a block
+4. For this kata, the block will be only pushed from the left
-4. If the coordinates are invalid for whatever reason, blocks that are falling will still continue to simulate
+5. Block invalid coordinates input, BUT, blocks that are falling will still continue to simulate
+6. Blocks that are pushed right before they start to fall, will first be pushed, and then will fall to the ground